Combi Boiler Installation Cost

 What's Involved in Installing a Combi Boiler?

-Now we know some typical boiler replacement costs, let's take a closer look at the process of installing a new combi boiler in your home:
+Let's take a closer look at the process of installing a new combi boiler in your home:

 - Prepping the Work Area — Your plumber will lay down protective covers on the floor to protect them while they work, although some water spillage is hard to avoid.